nanditahans/LearningSeries/README.md

 # Learning Series WiKi

 ## Upcoming
-- **ASP.NET Core Part-2** - Navneet Sharma - 7th October
-- **Quarkas** - Piyush Tyagi - 9th October
-- **Concurrency in Transaction** - Nandita Hans - 14th October - https://www.corevaluetech.com/blog/concurrency-transaction - https://youtu.be/wsC31ihbGbs
+- **Concurrency in Transaction** - Nandita Hans - 9th October - https://www.corevaluetech.com/blog/concurrency-transaction - https://youtu.be/wsC31ihbGbs
+- **Quarkas** - Piyush Tyagi - To be decided
 - **Introduction to powershell** - Arpit Jain - To be decided
 - **IaaC Using Terraform** - Atul Sharma - To be decided
 - **Observer Design Pattern: How To implement in java (will be covering the Design pattern and then implementation using java classes)** - Deepak Singh - 27 Nov